Roasted Zucchini

 • In a large bowl, add zucchini, olive oil, garlic, and salt to taste and pepper (I like at least ½ teaspoon salt and ¼ teaspoon pepper; sometimes I do a little more).

-• Transfer to prepared baking sheet.
+• Toss to coat and transfer to prepared baking sheet.
 Roast until zucchini pieces are tender-crisp and browning around the edges, about 35 to 40 minutes.

 Notes